leon4rd/test/README.md

-## Where did Captain Hook get his hook?
-From a second hand store.
+## When does a joke become a dad joke?
+When it becomes apparent.